serkanpeldek/speechtotext/README.md

 # Audio Transcription and Analysis

-This repository contains Python scripts for downloading audio from a YouTube video, transcribing it using OpenAI's GPT-4 Turbo, and generating corrected transcripts for both professional and analytical purposes.
+This repository contains Python scripts for downloading audio from a YouTube video, transcribing it using OpenAI's models, and generating corrected transcripts for both professional and analytical purposes.

 ## Setup